How the Mayweather v McGregor fight came to be made

 January 8, 2016 - On the suggestion they are treated unequally, McGregor, now 29, wrote on Facebook: "Don't ever bring race into my success again."

-May 8, 2016 - McGregor further raised the prospect of the match-up when, amid the build-up to Amir Khan's defeat by Saul Alvarez in Las Vegas, he wrote on Twitter: "MMA versus boxing".
+May 8, 2016 - McGregor further raised the prospect of the match-up when, amid the build-up to Amir Khan's defeat to Saul Alvarez in Las Vegas, he wrote on Twitter: "MMA versus boxing."

 May 13, 2016 - Mayweather responded by telling Showtime, the television network he has long fought on: "Hopefully we can make the fight happen.
 He's no pushover."